 Chen is also presenting “Deep Weakly Supervised Positioning for Indoor Mobile Robots” proposes a new framework called DeepGPS, which can be trained to help flying robots understand their position in a given space without direct supervision.

-- The lab of Atashkar is presenting the paper “Deep Heterogeneous Dilation of LSTM for Transient-Phase Gesture Prediction Through High-Density Electromyography: Towards Application in Neurorobotics.”
+- Atashzar's lab is presenting the paper “Deep Heterogeneous Dilation of LSTM for Transient-Phase Gesture Prediction Through High-Density Electromyography: Towards Application in Neurorobotics.”
 A key trouble of brain machine interfaces like smart prosthetics is estimating how motor neurons intend to act when they receive muscles from the brain to stimulate muscles in a particular way.
 Deep networks have been recently proposed to estimate motor intention using conventional bipolar surface electromyography (sEMG) signals for myoelectric control of neurorobots.
 This letter recommends Long-Short-Term Memory (LSTM), a type of neural network, which shows state-of-the-art performance for gesture prediction in terms of accuracy, training time, and model convergence.

 In addition to the papers shown, Tandon researchers are presenting on a number of topics as part of workshops.
 Loianno has organized two workshops — one on aerial robotics, the other on parallel robotics and how new robots, mechanisms and AI will shape the future of the field.
 Feng has organized “Future of Construction” a deep look at how robotics will come to define the future of the $10 billion construction industry.
 Atashzar’s Human-Centered Autonomy in Medical Robotics explores a future horizon of healthcare where autonomous agents are deployed to automate several aspects of care delivery under the high-level and possibly remote supervision of a care provider.
 And Ludovic Righetti will be participating in Reinforcement Learning for Contact-Rich Manipulation.
 This panel tackles tasks involving complex contact dynamics and friction, where it is difficult to model related physical effects, and hence, traditional control methods often result in inaccurate or brittle controllers.